Gra-Techs/Gra_Techs-YTDownloader/README.md

 pip install tkinter
 pip install pytube
-pip install os
+no need to intall os.

 #NOTE
-the empty folder    named    downloaded_videos  is the destination for videos
+the empty folder    named    downloaded_videos  is the destination for your  downloaded videos